yangzhongke/Zack.EFCore.Batch/README_NET7.md

 Of course, using SqlBulkCopy to insert data directly requires the programmer to fill the data to the DataTable, perform column mapping, and handle ValueConverter and other issues, which is troublesome to use.
 Therefore, I encapsulated these capabilities to make it easier for EF Core developers to insert data in a model-oriented manner.

-This library currently supports MS SQLServer, MySQL, and PostgreSQL databases.
+This library currently supports MS SQLServer, MySQL, PostgreSQL, and Oracle databases.

 ## Comparison of performance